 - GFCI: Provides 120 VAC output.
 Only replace with an approved GFCI. - Status LED: This LED will show inverter operation mode and troubleshooting information.
 See the table in the troubleshooting section at the rear of the manual for further operation mode descriptions. - Local On/Off: This switch turns the inverter on or off.
 Switch inoperable for "HR" and "R" configurations. - AC Input and Output Breakers: Protects the inverter from output short circuits and overloads.
-The 12LPC15 (inverter/charger) uses 20 A input and 20 A output breakers. - Bonding Lug: Connects to the system ground. - DC Input Connections: Connects to the battery bank. - Remote On/Off Wiring Tab: Terminal is used to wire a customer supplied remote snap "On/Off" switch.
+The 12LPC15 (inverter/charger) uses 20 A input and 15 A output breakers. - Bonding Lug: Connects to the system ground. - DC Input Connections: Connects to the battery bank. - Remote On/Off Wiring Tab: Terminal is used to wire a customer supplied remote snap "On/Off" switch.
 Apply battery voltage to tab to turn on inverter. - AUX Wiring Tab: Terminal is used to enable internal housekeeping power only.
 Apply battery voltage to enable.
 Does not turn on inverter output. - AC Wiring Access Plate: Provides wiring and inspection access to AC output terminals inside the AC wiring box.
 To be closed during operations. - Various Ports: "CAN" is used for connection of a CAN interface.
 "Temp Sense" is used for connection a battery temperature sensor (BTS) that is sold separately.
 "ACC" is used for a remote switch that is sold separately.
 The "Sync" port may be plugged with an empty connector because it is currently not used.
-The "Temp Sense" port may also be plugged with an empty connector on LP models because it is not currently used. - Unit Protection: Automatic inverter short circuit/overload protection, automatic over temperature shutdown, and an AC output circuit breaker. - Battery Protection: Automatic low battery shutdown with an in-rush delay. - Shutdown Timer: Shutdown timer helps preserve battery life over long periods of time.
+The "Temp Sense" port may also be plugged with an empty connector on LP models. - Unit Protection: Automatic inverter short circuit/overload protection, automatic over temperature shutdown, and AC output circuit breaker. - Battery Protection: Automatic low battery shutdown with an in-rush delay.
+Other low battery settings may be configured with the NVM Setup Utility. - Shutdown Timer: Shutdown timer helps preserve battery life over long periods of time.
 When enabled, the timer will shut the inverter off in 30 or 60 minutes regardless of load. - Load Sense: Inverter output will shut off if no load is connected.
-The inverter will turn back on when it detects that a load has been connected. - Battery Configuration: Standard models are configured for use with AGM batteries (for charging).
-Options for battery type include wet, AGM, gel, and LFP (lithium iron phosphate or LiFePO4).
-Additionally, there are four battery profile options for LFP.
-The battery type may be changed using the RV-C CAN tool or NVM Setup Utility.
+The inverter will turn back on when it detects that a load has been connected.